LucyManalang/Personal-Trainer/README.md

 # Personal AI Trainer

 ## Vision
 An intelligent, holistic **AI Personal Trainer** that adapts to your life.
-Unlike a static plan, this trainer understands your entire week—from Ultimate Frisbee to Cardio and Recovery.
-By integrating **Strava** and **WHOOP**, it dynamically generates detailed workout routines for your scheduled blocks, ensuring you train smarter, not just harder.
+Unlike a static plan, this trainer understands your entire week, from workouts to recovery.
+By integrating **Strava** and **WHOOP**, it dynamically generates detailed workout routines for your scheduled blocks, ensuring you train smarter.

 ## Key Feature

 ### 1. Holistic Goal Tracking
-- **Short-term & Long-term Goals**: Define what you want to achieve (e.g., "Run comfortably at 5:30/km", "Chicago Marathon").
+- **Short-term & Long-term Goals**: Define what you want to achieve (e.g., "Run comfortably at 5:30/km", "Stay active every day").
 The AI considers these when planning every workout.
-- **Preferences**: Set recurring preferences like "Incorporate Yoga twice a week" or "Sleep 8 hours a night".
+- **Preferences & Workouts**: Set recurring preferences like "I prefer running over cycling" and specified workouts for the coach to give you when prompted.
 - **Upcoming Events**: Dated goals with deadlines that the AI factors into periodization.
 - **Collapsible Sections**: Goals panel is organized into Upcoming Events, Preferences, Goals, and Schedule sections.